ccollicutt/ansible-role-jenkins/README.md

 * Ubuntu Xenial 16.04
 * Self-signed certificate
-* https only on port 8443
+* https only on port 8443, no http
 * Install plugins automatically
 * Keep it as simple as possible